John Tischke admires space cowboy culture

 • Be able to be read quickly from 40ft away

-Before transforming my reference into a sci-fi western masterpiece, I drew Aldine as it was, but the kerning-less, overshoot-less quality of wood type resulted in all sorts of balance and weight issues.
-Luckily, my sci-fi spin would allow me to sneak in some optical adjustments.
+My very first step was to draw Aldine as it was, without any reinterpretation or optimization.
+But the kerning-less, overshoot-less quality of wood type resulted in all sorts of balance and weight issues.
+Luckily, I was drawing the font digitally, so as I iterated I would, in time, be able to smooth over many of these awkward vestiges of woodcut's contraints.
+Luckier still, my sci-fi spin would allow me to inconspicuously make some more extreme optical adjustments.

-How would I make something sci-fi sleek but western sturdy?
+But before that, I had to figure out what my sci-fi spin was.
+How would I make type sci-fi sleek but western sturdy?
 I looked to features of other wood typefaces for answers, and I began to experiment with a bifurcated serif.
 I used whiteout on my intitial Aldine drawings to iterate.
 Soon, the “Digital Tuscan” was born.
 This was the true starting point for Phaser.
 From there on out, I focused on producing and refining.

 Phase 3: Development